 Tried again, still too long

-A similar structure were followed:
+A similar structure was followed:

 - scribe to gather individual feedback ~40 minutes